joinself/academy/docs/concepts/overview.md

 Welcome to the theoretical foundations of the Self ecosystem.
 These concept guides provide the essential knowledge to understand the "why" and "how" behind the practical examples.

+> **💡 New to Self?** Start with [About Self](../about-self.md) to understand what Self is and why it matters, then return here to dive into the technical concepts.

 ## Learning Philosophy

 Our theoretical documentation follows the same progressive approach as our examples: